Return180bpm/Webber/README.md

 **A social network app using Material Design**

+---

 ### General Idea

 I made this when I was attending the full stack web development bootcamp at [SPICED Academy](https://www.spiced-academy.com/en).
-As part of the lesson plan, the app introduced us to React, Redux, sockets, and front end routing.
+As part of the lesson plan, this project introduced us to React, Redux, sockets, and front end routing.
 I also used it to learn Material-UI, for fun.

-Read about all that fun in my [Development Story](#development-story) section, below!
+Read about all that fun in the [Development Story](#development-story) section, below!

+---

 ### Features